2nd US virus surge hits plateau, but few experts celebrate

 “This disease will continue to hopscotch around until it finds tinder — susceptible individuals — like any good fire,” said Khan, a former top infectious-disease outbreak investigator at the Centers for Disease Control and Prevention.

 Fauci said he is “somewhat comforted” by the recent plateau.
-But a stabilization of around 60,000 — “that’s still at a very high level.”
-He said he is also worried about rising percentages of coronavirus tests coming back positive in states like Ohio, Kentucky, Tennessee and Indiana.
+But a stabilization of cases at around 60,000 is “still at a very high level.”
+He said he is also worried about rising percentages of tests coming back positive in states like Ohio, Kentucky, Tennessee and Indiana.

 “That’s a warning sign that you might be seeing a surge,” Fauci said.
 “They’ve really got to jump all over that.”